 The DHCFP has contracted with a NET broker to provide transportation to medically necessary Medicaid covered services including certain Medicaid covered waiver services such as Intensive Supported Living Arrangements (ISLA), Jobs and Day Training (JDT), and/or Adult Day Care.
 Although ride scheduling will only be accommodated during customary business hours, transportation may be scheduled for confirmed after-hours medical appointments.
 After-hours, weekend and holiday rides that are not prior authorized may be reimbursed only when the recipient requires urgent medical care.
-The transportation must be to an emergency care facility such as an emergency room or after-hours clinic.
+The transportation must be to an emergency care facility, such as an emergency room or after hours clinic.
 The transportation broker provides services on a statewide and out-of-state basis.
 Transportation services for a Medicaid eligible recipient as a result of a hospital discharge must be provided as soon as possible and in any event is not to exceed an eight (8) hour time span.
 Out-of-state and long distant transport will be handled and provided as soon as possible.

 All NET services require prior authorization by the DHCFP's NET broker with the exception of NET services provided by Indian Health Programs.
 Several tribes and/or Indian Health Programs offer ambulance and/or van services for both emergency and NET.
 Indian Health Programs and tribal community health representatives (CHRs) may provide NET services to recipients who are eligible for NET services in private vehicles to medically necessary, covered services and are reimbursed at a per mile rate that is double the IRS medical mileage rate.
-The Indian Health Program's NET services do not require prior authorization.
+The Indian Health Programs' NET services do not require prior authorization.
 All Indian Health Program claims for reimbursement for non-emergency transportation services are submitted to the NET Broker for adjudication and payment.
 The NET broker is required to authorize the least expensive alternative conveyance available consistent with the recipient's medical condition and needs.
 Examples of NET services may include the following:

-- A. Charter air flight;
+- a.
+Charter air flight;

-- B. Commercial air;
+- b.
+Commercial air:

-- C. Rotary wing;
+- c.
+Rotary wing;

-- D. Fixed wing;
+- d.
+Fixed wing;

-- E. Ground ambulance;
+- e.
+Ground ambulance;

-- F. Bus, local city;
+- f.
+Bus, local city;

-- G. Bus, out of town;
+- g.
+Bus, out of town;

-- H. Paratransit;
+- h.
+Paratransit:

+- i.
+Private vehicle;

-March 11, 2016 TRANSPORTATION SERVICES Section 1904 Page 1 March 11, 2016 TRANSPORTATION SERVICES Section 1904 Page 1
+ì March 11, 2016 TRANSPORTATION Section 1904 Page 1 ì

-DRAFT MTL 06/16 DIVISION OF HEALTH CARE FINANCING AND POLICY Section: 1904 MEDICAID SERVICES MANUAL Subject: NET SERVICES
+MTL 06/16 DIVISION OF HEALTH CARE FINANCING AND POLICY Section: 1904 MEDICAID SERVICES MANUAL Subject: NET SERVICES

-- I. Private vehicle;

-- J. Taxi; and a

-- K. Stretcher accommodating vehicle.
+- j.
+Taxi; and a - k.
+Stretcher accommodating vehicle.